martawa10/martawa10/README.md

 data science.
 The same year I started my studies and also change a job for IT-related field.
 Now I am highly motivated to pursue a career that will give me an opportunity to develop my data analytics, data science, and data visualization skills.
 After almost 2 years of studies, I am more than sure it is a path I want to follow.

 I am aware that I still have a lot to learn.
-Currently, I focus on enhancing my knowledge in Machine Learning, Python programming, and data visualization in Tableau and PowerBI.
+Currently, I focus on enhancing my knowledge in Machine Learning, Python programming 🐍 , and data visualization in Tableau and PowerBI.

 On my GitHub page you can find:

 ### I. Data Science Projects 📝 :

-#### 🐍 Python:
+#### Python:

 1.1.
 [DS Project with use of Logistic Regression and Random Forest](https://github.com/martawa10/Logistic_Reg-Random_Forest)

 1.2.
 [DS Project with use of K-Mean Clustering](https://github.com/martawa10/Clustering-Hamburg)

-#### :r: R:
+#### R:

 1.3 [Basic Shiny App](https://github.com/martawa10/Shiny-App)